samedicorp/samedicorp.github.io/_posts/2022-09-06-modula-example.md

 Things you can do, however, include:

-- register as a service
+- register _as_ a service
 - register for events
-- example the connected elements
+- iterate over any connected elements that Modula found

 In our case, the only thing we want to do is to register for a few events.